Artemis Fowl: Other works

+A second graphic novel adaptation was Michael Moreci and drawn by Stephen Gilpin.

 Electronic Arts has brought the first six books in the series to the Nintendo DS and Nintendo DSi as parts in its Flips kids' range, which was released on 4 December 2009.

 The audiobooks were narrated by Nathaniel Parker.
 Adrian Dunbar and Enn Reitel narrated certain versions from different audiobook companies.

 Future

-In November 2021, Eoin Colfer revealed he has thought about writing a "superviolent" follow-up to the Artemis Fowl series inspired by Old Man Logan, following an older Artemis as he becomes a magnate and exploring his and Holly's relationship.
+In November 2020, Eoin Colfer indicated interest in bringing the franchise to another medium, such as a musical.
+In November 2021, Colfer revealed he had thought about writing a "superviolent" follow-up to the Artemis Fowl series inspired by Old Man Logan, following an older Artemis as he becomes a magnate and exploring his and Holly's relationship.
 In December 2021, Colfer also expressed interest in writing a book about Mulch Diggums as a private investigator, a concept first explored in The Lost Colony, saying "I never say never" regarding a potential return at some point in the future to him writing novels set in the Fowl universe.
-In November 2020, Colfer also indicated interest in bringing the franchise to another medium, such as a musical.